Opening Hours

 Pregnancy is a blessing and is a thrilling, special time in your life that should be cherished.
 However, it can also be a physical and emotional rollercoaster, which is why it is so important for mums-to-be to take some time out to relax, be pampered and ease the aches, pains, and tension that come with pregnancy.

 At Sports & Spinal we have a special pregnancy massage cushion, enabling Mums-to-be to be massaged while laying on their stomach.
-Our massage therapists use a specialised massage oil blend to massage your entire body focusing on the areas that most need work.
+Our massage therapists use a specific massage oil blend to massage your entire body focusing on the areas that most need work.

 Postnatal Follow-Up

-The term ‘pelvic floor’ refers to the group of muscles that sit at the base of the pelvis.
+The term pelvic floor refers to the group of muscles that sit at the base of the pelvis.
 Their job is to provide support to the pelvic organs; bladder, vagina, uterus and rectum, as well as maintain continence.

 The pelvic floor muscles can become weakened during pregnancy and childbirth, but they are can also be affected by constipation, a chronic cough and repetitive heavy lifting.
 Menopause can also influence how these muscles work.